yufeiyan99/SEIR_Rshiny/README.md

-## Exploring Optimal Vaccination Allocation
+## Exploring and Predicting COVID-19 Trajectory
 Coronavirus disease 2019 (COVID-19) is an infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-COV-2).
 It killed millions of people and isolated or quarantined hundreds of millions.
 The pandemic, despite its continued existence, is infecting and killing new people around the world every day.

 In this project we utilize the SEIR (Susceptible-Exposed-Infectious-Removed) model to analyze the COVID-19 trends, and predict the trajectory for the future.
 Also, we will give the optimal parameter for the model.